shikijs/shiki/README.md

 })
 ```

-Load the WASM file yourself, and provide an ArrayBuffer.
+Load the WASM file yourself, and provide an `ArrayBuffer`:

 ```js
 import { getHighlighter, setWasm } from 'shiki'